CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-12.md

 1. **Execute the notebook cell by cell** (using either Ctrl + Enter to stay on the same cell or Shift + Enter to advance to the next cell) and observe the results of each cell execution.

-   > **Note**: Make sure **.Net Interactive** is in a ready state.
+   > **Note**: Make sure **.Net Interactive** is ready.
 If not, please wait for 2 to 3 minutes.
 If it is still not loading, kindly close and reopen Visual Studio.
 Also, please do not click on the **Run All** option to execute all the cells simultaneously, which may lead to exceeding the token limit, resulting in Error: 503 – Service unreachable.

       ![](../media/miyagi-image20.png)